 Your initial investment for Class A or Class C shares must be at least \$1,000.
 Additional investments must be at least \$100 for Class A shares and \$500 for Class C shares.
 The initial investment for Class Y shares must be at least \$5 million.
 This amount may be invested in one or more of the Pioneer mutual funds that currently offer Class Y shares.
-There is no minimum additional investment amount for Class Y shares.
-There is no minimum investment amount for Class R shares.
+There is no minimum additional investment amount for Class R or Class Z shares.
 Effective December 31, 2009, Class B shares are no longer offered to new or existing shareholders, except for reinvestment of dividends and/or capital gains distributions and exchanges for Class B shares of other Pioneer funds.